 The History of ANZATA

-1987 The Australian National Art Therapy Association Inc. (ANATA) was founded as a non-profit organisation.
+1987 The Australian National Art Therapy Association Inc. (ANATA) was founded as a non-profit incorporated association.

 1990s onwards Programmes at postgraduate level in art therapy, drama therapy and arts therapy have been developed in Australia, New Zealand and Singapore.